s0rta/revengate-new/roadmap.md

 - [ ] all buttons fire on Up rather than Pressed
 - [ ] stairs are further apart
 - [ ] end of game stats

+Progen:
 - [ ] Allow mixing rooms and mazes in level generation
+- [ ] Prefabs for common surface features

 Items:
 - [ ] unique items are per-game unique, not only per-dungeon unique
 - [ ] item to increase latent healing
+- [ ] potion of booze: heals, but impairs perception and agility

 Combat:
 - [ ] TribalTerritorial uses perception rather than dist()